 2. White Wine Vinegar

 White wine vinegar is popular in Mediterranean cooking, especially in French and Italian dishes.
-It is used when you want to add a light, crisp acidity to balance rich flavours or improve dishes without overpowering the other ingredients.
+It’s great when you want to add a light, crisp acidity to balance rich flavours or enhance dishes without overpowering other ingredients.
+Chefs love its versatility.
+It lifts sauces, sharpens dressings, and adds that finishing zing (for example, it’s a go-to for deglazing pans to create delicate pan sauces or stir into vinaigrettes for a fresh, bright flavour).

 - Flavor Profile: Lighter and milder than red wine vinegar, with a crisp, clean acidity and subtle fruity undertones.